karmaniverous/aws-api-template/README.md

 1. Choose your [API Version](#environments-api-versions-stages--stacks) (e.g. `v0`).
 Enter the appropriate value for environment variable `API_VERSION`.

-   In the future, this value will be pulled directly from the package version at deploy time.
-See [this issue](https://github.com/karmaniverous/aws-api-template/issues/10) for more info.
+   In the future, this value will be pulled directly from the package version at deploy time. ([#10](https://github.com/karmaniverous/aws-api-template/issues/10))

 1. Choose an authorization subdomain token (e.g. `auth`).
 Your authorization endpoints will be at `<AUTH_SUBDOMAIN_TOKEN>-<API_VERSION>[-<non-prod environment>].<ROOT_DOMAIN>`. **Double-check your [Route 53](https://us-east-1.console.aws.amazon.com/route53) zone file to make sure these aren't already assigned to some other service!** Enter your authorization subdomain token for environment variable `AUTH_SUBDOMAIN_TOKEN`.